Elite-HRV/spren-vision-ios/docs/SprenVision/SprenVision-iOS-SDK.md

-# SprenVision iOS SDK
+# Spren Vision iOS SDK

 ## Installation

-The [SprenVision iOS SDK](https://github.com/Elite-HRV/spren-ios-sdk) is installable via the Swift Package Manager.
-For more information see the Apple docs for [Adding Package Dependencies to Your App](https://developer.apple.com/documentation/swift_packages/adding_package_dependencies_to_your_app).
+1. Install the [SprenVision iOS SDK](https://github.com/Elite-HRV/spren-ios-sdk) via the Swift Package Manager.
+For more information, see the Apple docs for [Adding Package Dependencies to Your App](https://developer.apple.com/documentation/swift_packages/adding_package_dependencies_to_your_app).

+2. Add a camera usage description to your app's Info.plist or target info.
+For more information, [Requesting Authorization for Media Capture on iOS](https://developer.apple.com/documentation/avfoundation/cameras_and_media_capture/requesting_authorization_for_media_capture_on_ios) and the [NSCameraUsageDescription](https://developer.apple.com/documentation/bundleresources/information_property_list/nscamerausagedescription) Apple docs.&#x20;

 ## Implementation Overview